 Lake Hills-Phantom Lake 115 kV transmission line

-- Puget Sound Energy has selected the proposed proposed project route corridor and applied for permits.
-We're currently in the engineering phase.
+- Puget Sound Energy has selected the proposed project route.
+We're currently in the permitting and engineering phase.

 - After talking with the City of Bellevue, we have decided to postpone construction of the half-mile line segment along Southeast 16th Street between 148th Avenue Southeast and Phantom Lake substation so we can minimize disruption by timing with a future road improvement project.